Foreign Currency Market

 Many forward contracts are used in the import/export business, where one party is selling a good or service and the other party is paying for it.
 A currency swap (aka foreign exchange swap) is a simplified forward contract where the parties exchange currency when they agree to the contract and reverse the exchange when the contract terminates.
 Currency swaps are the most common type of forward transaction.
 Credit risk is limited to the difference in value of the 2 currencies on the settlement date.

-Because the interest rates of the 2 countries are probably different, there is usually an adjustment made for the different opportunity costs of each currency, which is similar to the adjustment made in forward contracts.
+Because the interest rates of the 2 countries will probably differ, an adjustment is made for the different opportunity costs of each currency, which is like the adjustment made in forward contracts.

 Example — Currency Swap Transaction